imagej/imagej.github.io/_pages/cookbook/z-functions.md

 Stack Reslice
 -------------

-This generates a “side-view” of a stack along a user defined line.
+This generates a "side-view" of a stack along a user defined line.
 Select part of a stack to be axially sectioned using the line ROI tool from the toolbar.
-Select the menu item “*Image/Stacks/Reslice*" after drawing a straight line or rectangle onto an open stack.
+Select the menu item "*Image/Stacks/Reslice*" after drawing a straight line or rectangle onto an open stack.

 ![](/media/Stack reslice example.png "stack_reslice_example.png")

 Stack resliced along a vertical axis.

 From this point, you can generate a new stack by reconstructing the slices along the selection.
 If you drew a line, the new stack will be from the angle of this new line, as if it "cut" through the stack.
-You’ll also be able to specify the number of slices to include in the stack and the spacing between the slices.
+You'll also be able to specify the number of slices to include in the stack and the spacing between the slices.
 Since you will be specifying both values, it is up to you to determine how many slices are needed to represent the region of interest in a substack.
-If you drew a rectangle over the initial stack, you won’t be able to specify the number of slices, though you can still control the spacing.
+If you drew a rectangle over the initial stack, you won't be able to specify the number of slices, though you can still control the spacing.
 The application will then create a new stack depicting the region of interest chosen with the rectangle.

 The *Dynamic Reslice* plugin is used the same way as "*Image/Stacks/Reslice*".
 This plugin will dynamically update the slice generated as the ROI is changed on the original image.